 If you already have a credit card that offers lounge access, or you’re considering one of the credit cards above, the bottom line is that lounge access is one of life’s little pleasures, and if you have the option, make the most of it.

-- Best Travel Credit Cards in Canada for 2018
+- Best Travel Credit Cards in Canada for 2019

 - Credit Cards With No Foreign Transaction Fees in Canada

 - How to Travel for Free With Credit Cards